The importance of teaching children teamwork and sportsmanship

 When it comes to sports, there are some rules in place and kids know that if they don’t follow them, they may be penalized.
 This teaches children accountable for their actions or words and helps them change bad habits.

-Activities that will teach your kids sportsmanship and teamwork
+Activities that will teach your kids sportsmanship and the importance of teamwork

 1. Play a game of catch with your kids

-Teach kids teamwork by playing a simple sport like baseball, basketball, or football.
+Teach kids the importance of teamwork by playing a simple sport like baseball, basketball, or football.
 Encourage them to play together and encourage good sportsmanship.

 2. Play a game of tug-of-war

-Teach teamwork and sportsmanship by playing games that require both team members to work together.
+Teach the importance of teamwork and sportsmanship by playing games that require both team members to work together.
 This is one of those kid’s activities that will teach your child about sharing and working with others.

 3. Play pin the tail on the donkey or other blindfolded games